Experimental entanglement of temporal order

-In the language of quantum mechanics, this shows that the indefiniteness of the temporal orders in the two SWITCHes can be displayed via the entanglement between their target qubits.
-In other words, such entanglement has not been `generated', but rather `transferred' from the control qubits by means of the indefinite temporal order of the unitaries applied.
+Within quantum theory, the entanglement between the targets and the resulting violation of the Bell inequality can be explained in terms of the indefiniteness of the temporal orders in the two quantum-switches.
+In other words, such entanglement is not ``generated,'' but rather ``transferred'' from the control qubits by means of the indefinite temporal order of the unitaries applied.
+A related interpretation of the violation in quantum mechanics is in terms of \textit{time-delocalized quantum operations}~\cite{Oreshkov1801.07594v1} and \textit{causal reference frames}~\cite{Gu_rin_2018}, according to which a frame can be chosen such that while Bob's operation acts at a fixed time, Alice's operation is in a superposition of being implemented before and after Bob's operation, thus resulting in an indefinite causal order between them.

-Outside of quantum mechanics, the presence of non-classical correlations can be determined through a violation of a Bell inequality.
-In our case, violating a Bell inequality also violates the no-go theorem for temporal orders, proving that no underlying GPTs where \textbf{1.}, \textbf{2.} and \textbf{3.} hold can explain the experimental data.
-By demonstrating without assuming validity of quantum mechanics that assumptions \textbf{1.} and \textbf{2.} hold, the presence of an indefinite temporal order is shown theory-independently.
+In the class of GPTs considered here, the presence of non-classical correlations can be determined through a violation of a Bell inequality.
+In our case, the violation of a Bell inequality with the target subsystems implies the violation of the no-go theorem for temporal order, thereby proving that no underlying GPTs where assumptions I, II and III hold can explain the experimental data.
+We will experimentally confirm that I holds both in quantum mechanics, and in our class of GPTs (as detailed in Appendix~\ref{Met-Sec:Ass1}).
+Then, we will show, both within quantum mechanics and in our class of GPTs, that one cannot describe our results if only assumption II is invalid.
+We will thus conclude that either assumption III is wrong or both assumptions II and III are false, hence proving the presence of indefinite causal order beyond the quantum framework.